-The department manages digitization for the Smithsonian Libraries' participation in the Biodiversity Heritage Library and our own Cultural Heritage Library project as well as special digitization projects of the Libraries' archival and manuscript material.
+The department manages digitization for all of the Smithsonian Libraries' including book digitization for the Biodiversity Heritage Library as well as special digitization projects for archival and manuscript material.

-Though most of our mass-scanning is done in partnership with the Internet Archive, our in-house Imaging Center provides high quality digital images for online display as well as gallery exhibition design and installation; print publications of the Institution; and other publication needs.
-The imaging center is the primary digitizer of all large-format (folio, map) materials held at the Libraries and scans all Smithsonian folio material destined for the Biodiversity Heritage Library.
+Though most of our mass-scanning is done in partnership with the Internet Archive, our in-house imaging center provides high quality digital images for online display as well as gallery exhibition design and installation; print publications of the Institution; and other publication needs.
+The imaging center is the primary digitizer of all large-format (folio, map) materials, manuscripts, archival collections, and exceptionally fragile material.

 Imaging Center Equipment List 10/2012